andydavies/webpagetestr/README.md

 webpagetestr
 ============

 **Warning: This is very much a work in progress!
-Although I've hacked R in the past I've never tried writing it in anger so YMMV**
+Although I've hacked R in the past I've never tried writing it in anger so YMMV

+If you wander past and have some suggestions on how I could do things better, or differently feel free to let me know**

 R package to gather web page performance metrics using WebPagetest